libretro/libretro-uae/README.md

 ### Game that needs a specific Amiga model (AGA games for instance)
 If a game needs a specific Amiga model (AGA games for instance), you can specify which model to use.

-To do this just add these strings to your ADF, HDF or M3U filename:
+To do this just add these strings to the filename:

 |String|Result|
 |---|---|